HugoDuc-student/Circular_Task_Assignment/README.md

 and generates several plots (individual and combined views) to show the position of X and Y over the time, and if the mouse in on the target or not.

+This programis under license GPL v3 (see LICENSE)

 ---
 ## 📂 Project Contents